mrphrazer/obfuscation_detection/README.md

 ### Large Basic Blocks

-The large basic block heuristic identifies the top 10% of functions with the largest avergage number of instructions per basic block.
+The large basic block heuristic identifies the top 10% of functions with the largest average number of instructions per basic block.
 It allows to detect

 * unrolled code
 * cryptographic implementations
-* initalization routines
+* initialization routines
 * arithmetic obfuscation / Mixed Boolean-Arithmetic

 ### Complex Functions